paulaparpart/Meta-learning-human-inductive-priors/README.md

 # Meta-learning-human-inductive-priors
 Project on meta-learning artifical agent that discovers human decision heuristics (aka regularizers) from scratch.
+(Parpart & Summerfield, 2025)

-Disclaimer: This is work in progress and is not published yet.
+This work is still being published, and the final code and paper will be made avaialble online at OSF.